BuraChuhadar/babysmash/Readme.md

 - Configurable fade-out speed.
 - Announcements of shape names using the built-in Windows text-to-speech.

-# Baby Smash

-![Baby Smash][Baby Smash/BabySmash.png]

-Baby Smash is a fun and interactive WPF application designed to entertain babies by displaying colorful shapes and announcing their names when they are clicked on or when any key is pressed.

 ## Features

 - Displays random shapes when the mouse is clicked or any key is pressed.